GosiaMas/Gosias-game/README.md

 Try to collect enough records to see the good ending and be sure to avoid obstacles and loose lives.
-If you will not succeed you will witness a rather pitiful picture every DJ survived at least once in their career.
+If you will not succeed, you will witness a rather pitiful picture every DJ has experienced at least once in their career.

 **[- Link to Game -](https://gosiamas.github.io/Gosias-game/)**